Ancient astronauts: History of ancient aliens beliefs and their proponents

 Paleocontact or "ancient astronaut" narratives first appeared in the early science fiction of the late 19th and early 20th centuries, including the 1898 novel Edison's Conquest of Mars and the works of H.P.
 Lovecraft.
 The idea was proposed in earnest by journalist Harold T. Wilkins in 1954.
 It grew in popularity in the 1960s, mainly due to the Space Race and the success of Erich von Däniken's works, although it also received limited consideration as a serious hypothesis.
 Critics emerged throughout the 1970s, discrediting Von Däniken's claims.
 Ufologists separated the idea from the UFO controversy.
 By the early 1980s little remaining support could be found.

+Clipeology

+A related branch of ufology, known as clipeology (Italian: clipeologia), emerged in Italy during the late 1950s.
+The term was coined in 1959 by the Italian ufologist Umberto Corazzi from the Latin clypeus ("shield"), in reference to ancient Roman accounts describing clypei ardentes ("burning shields") or clypei flagrantes ("flaming shields"), which some proponents interpret as reports of unidentified flying objects.

+Supporters of clipeology examine literary, historical and artistic sources in search of descriptions or depictions that they interpret as evidence of ancient UFO sightings.
+Frequently cited Latin authors include Pliny the Elder, who in Naturalis Historia (II.100) described a clipeus ardens crossing the sky, Seneca the Younger, who referred to clypei among luminous atmospheric phenomena in the Naturales Quaestiones, and Julius Obsequens, whose Liber Prodigiorum mentions shield-like celestial apparitions.

-Shklovskii and Sagan
+Shklovsky and Sagan

 A Dogū figurine made during Jōmon period (dated 1000–400 BCE).